Debbie Taylor: Later life and re-emergence

 After a short-lived marriage in the 1970s, she was known privately as Maydie Miles.
 In the early 1980s, she relocated to Stamford, Connecticut, and later to nearby Norwalk, where she was the featured vocalist on several dance tracks issued by K4B Records between 1994 and 1998.
-As Maydie Myles, she also performed with her band in local clubs, and recorded radio sessions, advertisements and jingles.
+As Maydie Myles, she also performed with her band in local clubs, and recorded radio sessions, advertisements and jingles, as well as being a vocalist on several entrance themes for WWE, a few of which were featured on the company's Anthology compilation.
 At that time, it was not known publicly that she had previously recorded as Debbie Taylor; the whereabouts of Debbie Taylor were unknown.

 In early 2011, Maydie Myles self-released a jazz CD, The Ones I Love, and revealed her earlier career as Debbie Taylor.
 This resulted in substantial new interest in her career, and a remixed version of "Just Don't Pay" was issued in the UK in late 2011.
 In November 2013, she performed a sell-out one-off show in the UK.